Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Getting around Basel

 It is very walkable between the two main markets.
-There is an extensive tram system in Basel.
+Basel has an extensive tram system.
 We used that to get to the Adväntsgass im Glaibasel and other sites in Basel.

-Basel Card includes public transportation (Basel has a great tram system) and city wifi, sightseeing bus.
-Our hotel gave us free Basel Cards included in our hotel booking.
+The Basel Card includes public transportation (Basel has an excellent tram system) and city Wi-Fi, as well as a sightseeing bus.
+Our hotel provided us with free Basel Cards as part of our hotel booking.

 Getting to Basel

 By Train – The best mode of transportation to Basel is the train.
-Direct lines from Zurich to Basel take less than one hour.
+Direct lines from Zurich to Basel take under an hour.

 As part of our personal itinerary for the 2022 Christmas Market trip, we took the train from Colmar to Basel, which was under one hour.
 Then we went from Basel to Zurich, which again was one hour.